morse-simulator/morse/doc/morse/user/sensors/gps.rst

   coordinates according to the parameters set on the scene.
 - :doc:`NED <../modifiers/ned>`: Changes the coordinate reference to use North (X), East (Y), Down (Z)

-The Noise modifier can be used as well to adds random Gaussian noise to the data.
+- :doc:`Noise modifier <../modifiers/gauss_noise>`: Adds random Gaussian noise to the data